Geta/AutoMapper/README.md

 ### DI Configuration

-For `StructureMap` or `Lamar` configure interfaces to automatically connect to implementations:
+For `StructureMap` or `Lamar`, configure interfaces to connect to implementations automatically:

 ```csharp
 Scan(x =>